neoforged/Documentation/docs/datagen/loottables.md

     event.getGenerator().addProvider(
         // Tell generator to run only when server data are generating event.includeServer(),
-        output -> new MyLootTableProvider(
+        output -> new LootTableProvider(
             output,
             // Specify registry names of tables that are required to generate, or can leave empty Collections.emptySet(),
-          // Sub providers which generate the loot List.of(subProvider1, subProvider2, /*...*/)
+            // Sub providers which generate the loot List.of(subProvider1, subProvider2, /*...*/),
+            event.getLookupProvider()
         )
     );
 }